 Meet Becky Diamond

-With a background in journalism and library science, Becky Libourel Diamond has had a varied career combining writing and research.
-Her first book, Mrs. Goodfellow: The Story of America's First Cooking School (Westholme Publishing) was published in May 2012.
-Ms. Diamond is currently working on her next book - The Thousand Dollar Dinner - about a culinary challenge between Philadelphia pastry chef and restauranteur James Parkinson and the Delmonico family of NY.
+Becky Libourel Diamond has had a varied career combining writing and research.
+Her second book, The Thousand Dollar Dinner, tells the unique story of a 19th century "Top Chef"-style competition between Philadelphia restauranteur James Parkinson and the Delmonico family of NY.
 The result was a luxurious 17-course feast that helped launch fine restaurant dining in America as we know it today.
-Each chapter in the book will cover the wide variety of interesting foods and wines that were served - stay tuned!
+She is also the author of Mrs. Goodfellow: The Story of America's First Cooking School.

 She is currently working on The Gilded Age Cookbook, to be published by Globe Pequot in Spring 2023.

 Mrs. Goodfellow is now available in paperback!
 As seen on PBS's A Taste of History Show and PA Books on PCN.
 Available on Amazon and at Barnes and Noble.

 "Becky Diamond is the expert on this fascinating historical figure."

 ~ Chef Walter Staib, A Taste of History, PBS

 "[Diamond's book] fills a large gap in American culinary history."

 "A delicious exploration of the life and legacy of one of America's most influential cooks."